Social Media and Divorce

 Rochester divorce attorney Michelle Cimino explains why you should avoid social media when going through a divorce

 In this day and age, the majority of people have social media pages.
 Everybody loves to share every aspect about their life on their social media pages, yet they refuse to see the potential harm that doing so can cause – especially within a divorce.
 A divorce is a hard time for anybody, but instead of running to social media (which is easy to do), one should refrain from over-utilizing their media pages.
 This allows people to focus on what truly matters and allows them to refrain posting potentially harmful information about themselves or their spouse publicly.
 Staying away from social media can improve the speediness and smoothness of the divorce process, so if you can avoid it, refrain from over-utilizing social media throughout this portion of your life.
-If you still have questions after reading this post, please contact Rochester divorce attorney Michelle Cimino for a free consultation.
+If you still have questions after reading this post, please contact Rochester divorce attorney Michelle Cimino for a confidential consultation.

 Social Media Before Divorce